Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 Learn to Draw Bishounen Anime Characters

 "Bishounen" literally means “pretty boy,” and for me, they are challenging to draw.
-Unlike normal shonens, these characters are more flowery, complex and with different proportions.
+Unlike normal shonens, these characters are more flowery and complex and have different proportions.

 I did try doing bishounens, and my first attempt is a portrait of Aoshi Shinomori from Rurouni Kenshin.
 And now that we mention portrait—I think it’s about time to scroll down so we can start drawing!